-This year the Wild Friends is working on memorial on Poaching, in support of NM Game & Fish efforts to increase the penalty for certain poaching to a "4th degree" felony.
+In 2014, the Wild Friends had worked a memorial on Poaching, in support of NM Game & Fish efforts to increase the penalty for certain poaching to a "4th degree" felony.
 What is poaching?
 It is illegally catching live animals or killing animals.
 A person who illegally kills wildlife is called a poacher.
 The illegal killing of wildlife, otherwise known as poaching, has become the world’s most profitable crime activity behind drugs and guns.
 Poaching has driven many species to the point of extinction.
 Because wildlife belongs to all of us, poachers are stealing something of enormous value from us all.
 Good luck, Wild Friends!

-Update: 2/4/2014: KOB TV in Albuquerque, became interested of our memorial regarding poaching and interviewed one of our Wild Friends student, Dylan Martinez from Rio Rancho Cyber Academy.
+Our local television station, KOB TV in Albuquerque, became interested of our memorial regarding poaching and interviewed one of our Wild Friends student, Dylan Martinez from Rio Rancho Cyber Academy.
 She did an outstanding job!
-Click to read the article.

 The Wild Friends Program is 20 years old!
 Under the guidance of Ruth Musgrave, Carolyn Byers, Judy Flynn-O'Brien, and many other staff and volunteers, the program has reached over 10,000 students across New Mexico.
 We thought it would great to celebrate with a new logo and have the students from various schools who participate in our program help design it.
 With the many talents of the students, we took some of their ideas and images to create the new logo.
 We hope you like our new design.

 Special thanks to the students at Guadalupe Montessori School (Silver City), Horizon Academy West (Albuquerque), Madison Middle School (Albuquerque), South Mountain Elementary (Edgewood), and Rio Rancho Cyber Academy (Rio Rancho) for their creative, heartfelt and inspiring work!